0xPolygonMiden/miden-client/docs/install-and-run.md

     cargo run --<flag>
     ```

-    - `release`: We recommend using this flag as it makes the build significantly faster.
-This is a default when [installing](#install-the-client).
+    - `release`: This flag is default, and recommended, as it makes the build significantly faster.
+This is also a default when [installing](#install-the-client).
     - `debug`: This flag makes available some debugging features of the Miden VM.